Skip to article frontmatterSkip to article content

 where Γ=1/1β2\Gamma = 1/\sqrt{1-\beta^2} is the Lorentz factor of the plasma blob.

-The right-hand-side equation as a solution if and only if β/k1/Γ0\beta/k - 1/\Gamma \geq 0 i.e. kΓβk \leq \Gamma\beta.
+The right-hand-side equation has a solution if and only if β/k1/Γ0\beta/k - 1/\Gamma \geq 0 i.e. kΓβk \leq \Gamma\beta.
 As k=vapp/ck = v_\mathrm{app}/c and β<1\beta < 1, one gets Γ>vapp/c\Gamma > v_\mathrm{app}/c i.e. a Lorentz factor larger than 4 for the jet of the active galactic nucleus 3C 279.

 Schematic modeling of the radio knot.

-Figure 8:Schematic modeling of the radio knot.
+Figure 6:Schematic modeling of the radio knot.

-The relativistic motion of the plasma blob in jetted astrophysical sources results in anisotropic emission.
+The relativistic motion of the plasma blobs in jetted astrophysical sources results in anisotropic emission.
 The motion also increases the energy of the photons and the intensity of the radiation as the region moves towards the observer.
 The textbook derivation of this relativistic Doppler effect is based on velocity transformations.
 Alternatively, we use here a more straightforward approach based on the transformation of the energy of an emitted photon.

 Assume an isotropic emission of energy EE' in the frame that is comoving with the emitting region, with corresponding four-momentum [E,pxc,pyc,pzc][E' , p_x'c, p_y'c, p_z'c].
 The observer receives photons of energy EE in the lab frame along the xx direction, so the observed four-momentum is [E,pxc=E,pyc=0,pzc=0][E, p_xc = E, p_yc = 0, p_zc = 0].
-We can get from one frame to the other by a Lorentz-boost (Γ,Γβ)(\Gamma, \Gamma \vec{\beta}) of the emitting region and a rotation by an angle θ from the direction of motion, i.e.
+We can go from one frame to the other via a Lorentz-boost (Γ,Γβ)(\Gamma, \Gamma \vec{\beta}) of the emitting region and a rotation by an angle θ\theta from the direction of motion, i.e.

 [Epxcpycpzc]=[ΓΓβΓβΓ11][1cosθsinθsinθcosθ1][EE00]\begin{bmatrix} E' \\ p_x'c \\ p_y'c \\ p_z'c \end{bmatrix} = \begin{bmatrix} \Gamma & - \Gamma \beta & & \\ - \Gamma \beta & \Gamma & & \\ & & 1 & \\ & & & 1 \\ \end{bmatrix} \begin{bmatrix} 1 & & & \\ & \cos \theta & -\sin \theta & \\ & \sin \theta & \cos \theta & \\ & & & 1 \\ \end{bmatrix} \begin{bmatrix} E \\ E \\ 0 \\ 0 \end{bmatrix}